Parikshit Sahni: Early life

-He was born in Muree in the Rawalpindi District of the Punjab Province of British India (present day in the Murree District of Punjab, Pakistan), into a Punjabi Hindu family.
+He was born in 1939 Muree in the Rawalpindi District of the Punjab Province of British India (present day in the Murree District of Punjab, Pakistan), into a Punjabi Hindu family.
 He was named by Rabindranath Tagore while his father was teaching English at Visva-Bharati University in Shantiniketan, and his mother was doing her Bachelors.
 Most of his schooling was done at the Lawrence school Sanawar.
 He then went to study at Delhi's St. Stephen's College.

 Later, Sahni began his career as a child artist.

 Personal life

+Balraj Sahni and son Prikshit Sahni, Moscow c.
+1965.

-Sahni's parents were both theatre and film actors, although his mother acted in only a couple of films before her death at an early age in 1947.
+Sahni's parents were both theatre and film actors, although his mother (Damayanti Sahni) acted in only a couple of films before her death at an early age in 1947.
 After her death, his father married Santosh Chandhok two years later.

 He was married to Aruna Kapur.
 Aditi Sahni and Tania Sahni were his daughters from first marriage.
 After Aruna died, Sahni married Dr. Nandini and had son Varunjai Sahni.

 On the advice of his uncle, Bhishm Sahani, Parikshit Sahni was sent by his father to attend a five-year course in architecture in Moscow.
 However, since he was poor in maths, he was advised to get admission in Moscow Cinema Institute.
 He cleared the aptitude test and joined the five-year course in film direction in the Moscow Cinema Institute.
 He returned in 1966 and started his film career in India.
 He assisted Raj Kapoor in Mera Naam Joker because Kapoor needed a person who could help him in working with the Russian Circus but he left that to act in Anokhi Raat.

 Sahni even changed his screen name to Ajay Sahni at the suggestion of his friend Sanjeev Kumar during the shooting of their 1968 film Anokhi Raat, before eventually reverting to his own name a few years later.